Robert Mills (architect): Career

 Mills followed his mentor Hoban to Washington, D.C. after he received a commission for design and construction of the White House in the new capital.
 During this time, Mills met Thomas Jefferson, who became the first full-term resident of the new presidential residence as the nation's third president.
 In 1802, Mills moved to Philadelphia, where he became an associate and student of Benjamin Henry Latrobe.
-Philadelphia buildings designed by Mills are Washington Hall, Samson Street Baptist Church, and the Octagon Church for the First Unitarian Church of Philadelphia.
+Philadelphia buildings designed by Mills are Washington Hall, Sansom Street Baptist Church, and the Octagon Church for the First Unitarian Church of Philadelphia.
 He also designed the Upper Ferry Bridge covering.

 In 1807, Mills designed the First Presbyterian Church in Augusta, Georgia, built between 1809 and 1812.
 In 1808, Mills created blueprints for a prison to be used mostly for reform of prisoners.
 In 1811, the prison was constructed in Mt.
 Holly, New Jersey.
 "With the possible' exception of Eastern States Penitentiary in Philadelphia, it is considered "the most significant prison building in the United States", according to the Historic Burlington County Prison Museum Association.
+Also in 1811, Mills was involved in a significant renovation and remodeling of [Old] St. Mary's Church in Burlington, New Jersey, including the addition of a new semi-octagonal apse on the east end of the building.
 In 1812, Mills designed the Monumental Church in Richmond, Virginia.
 It was built to commemorate the deaths of 72 people in the Richmond Theatre fire.

 Moving to Baltimore, Maryland, Mills designed St. John's Episcopal Church, the Maryland House of Industry, the First Baptist Church of Baltimore at South Sharp and West Lombard streets in 1817, and a Greek Revival mansion at the northeast corner of West Franklin and Cathedral streets (across from the Old Baltimore Cathedral/Basilica of the Assumption of Mary).
 The mansion was later occupied from 1857 to 1892 by the Maryland Club, a dining and leisure society of Southern-leaning gentlemen.

 Mills designed the nation's first Washington Monument, located in Baltimore with four surrounding park squares.
-These were named Washington Place along the north-south axis of North Charles Street, and Mount Vernon Place along East and West Monument streets.
+These were named Washington Place along the north–south axis of North Charles Street, and Mount Vernon Place along East and West Monument streets.
 This development took place in the new Mount Vernon-Belvedere neighborhood.